Charlotte Thomas (golfer)

 Charlotte Thomas (born 24 February 1993) is an English professional golfer.
-She player on the Symetra Tour and the LPGA Tour.
+She played on the Symetra Tour and the LPGA Tour.
 She won the 2016 NCAA Championship and was runner-up at the 2019 ISPS Handa Vic Open.

 Amateur career

 Thomas was born in Surrey, England, and first golfed at Broadwater Park in Guildford, England.
 She lived in Singapore for five years and was educated at United World College of South East Asia, before attending the University of Washington from 2012 to 2016.
 She helped the Washington Huskies women's golf team win its first NCAA Division I women's golf championship in 2016, and concluded her UW career as the all-time leader in career top-10 finishes (25) and rounds played (147).

 Thomas won the inaugural Annika Invitational at Mission Hills in Shenzhen, China in 2011.
-She also won the 2011 Victorian Women's Amateur Championship, and lost a playoff at the 2013 English Women's Open Amateur Stroke Play Championship.
+She also won the 2011 Victorian Women's Amateur Championship, and lost a playoff at the 2013 English Women's Open Amateur Stroke Play Championship to Amy Boulden.
 She represented England in two European Ladies' Team Championships, and Great Britain and Ireland four times at two Curtis Cups, a Vagliano Trophy and an Astor Trophy.